Discover the Best Cortez Colorado Attractions

 The natural surroundings of Cortez provide endless opportunities for outdoor fun.
 Hiking enthusiasts can explore trails ranging from easy walks to challenging climbs.
 The nearby Canyons of the Ancients National Monument features over 6,000 archaeological sites and offers scenic hiking routes through rugged terrain.

 For those interested in water activities, the Dolores River is a popular spot for kayaking and fishing.
 The river’s calm stretches and rapids cater to both beginners and experienced paddlers.
-Birdwatchers will also find plenty to enjoy, as the area is home to diverse wildlife including eagles, hawks, and herons.
+Birdwatchers will also find plenty to enjoy, as the area is home to diverse wildlife, including eagles, hawks, and herons.
 Visitors in May can sign up for guided birdwatching tours and lectures during the annual Ute Mountain Mesa Verde Birding Festival.

-Camping is another favorite pastime, with several campgrounds or dispersed camping area available in the surrounding national forests and public lands.
+Camping is another favorite pastime, with several campgrounds or dispersed camping areas available in the surrounding national forests and public lands.
 Whether you prefer tent camping or RV sites, you can find a spot to connect with nature under the starry sky.

 Rich History and Cultural Experiences